DoMonkysFly7/Booksuggester---GitHub-Pages-Version/README.txt

 Purpose:
 This website is meant to suggest one or multiple books to read for the person who has used it.
-It is not meant to spend a lot of time on it, but simply: enter, answer the questions, get curious about a new book(s) you may wanna try out that the website has deemed suitable to you, end of story.
+It is not meant to spend a lot of time on it, but simply: enter, answer the questions, get curious about a new book(s) you may wanna try out that the website has deemed suitable for you, end of story.
 I created this website because I believed the idea may be interesting, as I have not seen many websites like this before, if any, and also because sometime I myself struggle to pick a new book to read.